-Yes, $100.
-But don't worry, it's easier than you think to raise $100.
-Ask 10 friends for $10 or start by sponsoring yourself $25, then getting 3 other sponsors for $25.
+Yes, $100 (in addition to the registration fee).
+But don't worry, raising $100 is easier than you think.
+Ask 10 friends for $10 or start by making a $25 sponsorship to yourself, then get 3 other sponsors for $25.
 Coaching packets and trainings are available.
-Please contact our office at 213-384-5864 for more details or click here to be taken to the Fundraising Tips page.
+Please contact our office at (213)384-5864 for more details or click here to be taken to the Fundraising Tips page.

 Click here for a pledge form to make your donation collection process easy.

 Being a team captain is easy.
 Captains gather together a few friends or family members and encourage them to participate in the event together.
 Each team captain helps to coordinate the online registration of these friends as well as setting a goal for the team overall.
 Team captains should encourage their participants to personalize their fundraising pages, send e-mails to their friends and family, hit their overall goals, show up to the event and have a great time.
 Some team captains organize gatherings before or after the Climb for their team members, but this is not required.
 Sometimes the team captain serves as a representative at the annual event kickoff luncheon.
 In short, we need help to rally the troops and the best people for the job are always our team captains.

 How long is the Climb?

 The AON Center is the 2nd tallest building in Los Angeles, standing 858 feet.
 63 stories (finishing on the roof) or 1,377 steps.
 If you can walk a 5k, you can complete this Climb.

 Do I have to walk back down the stairs once I get to the top?

 No, you will take a relaxing ride back down the elevator.